top of page

 Q: What can I expect at our viewing, and what times can I visit?

 Since Covid, all visits are conducted in our well ventilated conservatory which is accessed via the side of our house.
 This also avoids our excitable dogs going crazy with people in the main house!
 There are toilet facilities nearby in Tesco & Sainsbury's.
 During your visit we will explain how we operate our breeding programme and any particular likes or dislikes we've noticed your kitten has.
-You will be invited to meet the kitten's mother, and the father if he is not in stud with another queen.
+You will be invited to meet the kitten's mother, who may already be separated from the litter by the time you visit.
 You will be able to see the kitten's living environment, and we will be happy to answer any questions you have to prepare for your new arrival.
 If you decided to proceed with a kitten, we will issue a Kitten Care Guide and ask for a deposit of £195 to secure your kitten.
 You do not need to decide during your visit whether you'd like to proceed with a kitten - feel free to go home and have a think about your decision before committing if you'd like.

 Q: Will I need to take my kitten for a vet check once they join our home?

 A: It's entirely your choice, but really not essential as they will have had a final health check by our vet a week before they leave us.
-With the stress of moving home, it's better to not subject them to another vet visit unless in the unlikely event you are concerned about anything (in which case we hope that you will have already been in touch with us).
+With the stress of moving home, it's better to not subject them to another vet visit unless in the unlikely event you are concerned about anything.
 Vaccination boosters are due in a year - and we recommend you do your own research about duration of immunity for their future vaccination schedule after the year booster.

 Q: Should I get a male or female / I have a resident cat so which gender would be better?